jeremyondrey/jeremyondrey.github.io/projects/vsn.md

 <div align="center">

 <p> audiovision is a local soundsystem crew based in Darmstadt, DE.
-Find out about upcoming events on <a href="https://www.facebook.com/audiovsn">Facebook</a> and <a href="https://www.instagram.com/audiovsn/">Instagram</a>.
+Find out about upcoming events on <a href="https://www.soundcloud.com/audiovsn">Soundcloud</a>, <a href="https://www.facebook.com/audiovsn">Facebook</a> and <a href="https://www.instagram.com/audiovsn/">Instagram</a>.
 </p>

 <img src="/images/portfolio/audiovision/w.png" width="60%" height="60%">